 References - DEP Stage I and State II Vapor Recovery Amendments, 310 CMR 7.00, 7.03, 7.24, dated January 2, 2015

 As part of the contract with the MWRA, CommTank is required to respond to emergencies within 2-hours.
-On September of 2015, one UST site had an indication of a leak, as reported by their automatic tank gauge.
+In September of 2015, one UST site had an indication of a leak, as reported by their automatic tank gauge.
 A CommTank technician responded and investigated the problem.
 The tank had a small amount of water in the interstitial space (the empty void between the inner tank wall that holds the fuel and the outer wall that is exposed to the soil) which required a pump out and resetting the sensor.
 Water accumulation in the interstitial space can occur due to the buildup of condensation and is considered a false alarm.

 On a second occasion, the sensor indicated water present and triggered the alarm.
 CommTank recommended a tank tightness test to prove the integrity of the outer tank wall.
 The MWRA approved the test recommendation and CommTank’s technicians performed the test which showed the tank was sound.
 We then ordered and replaced the interstitial space sensor and solved the false alarm issue.

-Water being removed from tank sump
+Water is removed from tank sump

 In the first year of the contract, CommTank responded to 31 alarm reports, but by the third year through the diligent efforts of CommTank and MWRA to identify and rectify deficiencies in the tank systems the number had been reduced to 16.

-Third Party Inspections are required tri-annually for underground storage tanks.
+Third-Party Inspections are required tri-annually for underground storage tanks.
 The MWRA’s inspection was due 2 years into the contract with CommTank.
-A Third Party inspector evaluated the 26 underground storage tank facilities over a two month span in late 2016 and early 2017.
+A Third Party inspector evaluated the 26 underground storage tank facilities over a two-month span in late 2016 and early 2017.
 No compliance issues were noted.
-Any faulty equipment had been identified and corrected by CommTank during monthly walkthrough inspections; each UST system had its monthly inspection reports, certifications, permits, and proof of financial responsibility ready for the third party inspector.
+Any faulty equipment had been identified and corrected by CommTank during monthly walkthrough inspections; each UST system had its monthly inspection reports, certifications, permits, and proof of financial responsibility ready for the third-party inspector.
 The benefits of having a tank management program are evident in the ease and successful completion of a Third Party Inspection.